Where the Light Gets In

 Program Overview

-Where the Light Gets In: A Spiritual Journey Towards Wholeness and Resilience is an online two-year program for those seeking to deepen their spirituality by bringing their whole life to God in a community of practice.
+Where the Light Gets In: A Spiritual Journey Towards Wholeness and Resilience is a 2-year online program for those seeking to deepen their spirituality by bringing their whole life to God in an intimate community of practice.

 This program is presented from a Christian perspective, but those of all faiths (or none) are welcome.